Parallel Unlearning in Inherited Model Networks: Evaluation

 \section{Evaluation}

-In this section, we use NVIDIA 4090 GPU to set up a test platform that demonstrates the impact of the FIUn method on the accuracy of unlearned and retained labels in four frameworks: FL, DDPL, IL and TL.
-When assessing accuracy and time consumption across these learning frameworks during the model unlearning process, we compare our proposed FIUn method with existing unlearning methods and use re-training as a benchmark.
-We also analyze the impact of the inheritance depth and parameter layers of the models on unlearning effectiveness.
+We use an NVIDIA 4090 GPU to evaluate FIUn’s impact on the accuracy of unlearned and retained labels across four frameworks: FL, DDPL, IL, and TL.
+Accuracy and time consumption during unlearning are assessed by comparing FIUn with existing methods, followed by an analysis of re-training, the most effective (but inefficient) unlearning benchmark, focusing on inheritance depth and parameter layers impact on unlearning effectiveness.